Bogdana-Kira/Arduino-project/Dice-Simulator/README.md

-# 🎲 Cube Simulator with Button
+# 🎲 Arduino Dice Simulator

-An interactive electronics project that simulates a physical dice roll using LEDs and a pushbutton.
+An interactive Arduino-based project that simulates a physical dice roll.
+By pressing a button, the system generates a random number from 1 to 6 and displays it through a specific LED configuration.

 ## 📌 Project Overview
 The "Cube Simulator with Button" is a digital version of a classic game dice.
 Instead of throwing a cube, you press a button, and the Arduino generates a random number from 1 to 6, displaying it through a specific pattern of LEDs.
 This project demonstrates how to handle user input and implement randomization logic in C++.